Skip to content

 Defect-detection data from Jenny Software's all-in-one inspection machine device (in development) can sync automatically into the inspection module — manual inspection plus machine assistance.

-8. Completion & Stock-In (with Detailed-Roll Sheet)
+8.3 Completion Stock-In (with Roll-Detail Sheet)

 FieldExample